LittleBigRefresh/Refresh/CONTRIBUTING.md

 `$ git config --global user.email you@example.com`

 # Preparing your new development environment
+It's almost time to clone Refresh!
+Create a fork by pressing the "Fork" button at the base of this repository.

-It's time to clone Refresh!
-Open a terminal to your working directory and clone the repository using Git
+Afterwards, Open a terminal to your working directory and clone the repository using Git.

 `$ git clone https://github.com/LittleBigRefresh/Refresh`